Norman Wexler

-Norman Wexler (August 16, 1926 – August 23, 1999) was an American screenwriter whose work included films such as Saturday Night Fever, Serpico and Joe.
+Norman Wexler (August 16, 1926 – August 23, 1999) was an American screenwriter.
+He was a two-time Academy Award nominee, Best Original Screenplay for Joe (1970) and Best Adapted Screenplay for Serpico (1973).

+Early life and education

 A New Bedford, Massachusetts native and 1944 Central High School graduate in Detroit, Wexler attended Harvard University before moving to New York in 1951.

 Career

 Wexler wrote the screenplays for several hit films, most notably Joe, Serpico, Mandingo and Saturday Night Fever.
 He received Oscar nominations for Joe and Serpico.
 According to Bob Zmuda, Saturday Night Fever made Wexler a wealthy man.
 He was a much sought-after script doctor, reworking the scripts for Lipstick and The Fan.

 Wexler also was a serious and accomplished playwright.
 Several of his plays were produced off-Broadway and in regional theaters.
 His play The Rope was produced at Cafe La MaMa on New York, Red's My Color, What's Yours? won the Cleveland Playhouse Award, and his most recent work Forgive Me, Forgive Me Not was staged in Los Angeles in 1996, winning the Julie Harris Playwright Award, three years before his death.